 Supporting Biomedical Research

-The purpose of the MRI simulator is to expose research subjects to the MRI environment prior to their actual MRI scanning session.
-The simulator can be helpful to researchers who are concerned that their subjects will experience anxiety or claustrophobia during the actual scan session.
+The purpose of the MRI simulator is to expose research subjects to the MRI environment prior to their actual MRI scanning session, to improve the quality of the data that is generated on the research magnet.
+The simulator can be helpful to researchers who are concerned that their subjects, especially children, will experience anxiety or claustrophobia during the actual scan session.
 Schedule a time to use the simulator.

-Current research includes Measuring the Effects of CBT on Pain with Functional Magnetic Resonance Imaging (fMRI).
+Current research includes measuring the effects of cognitive behavioral therapy (CBT) on Pain with Functional Magnetic Resonance Imaging (fMRI) and diffusion tensor imaging (DTI).
 The purpose of this study is to investigate whether a psychotherapeutic approach alters the dysfunctional emotional and sensory neural circuitry associated with chronic pain.
 Discover more research projects.

-The Center supports researchers with projects from multiple disciplines.
-MRI provides a valuable data point to researchers and we encourage you to take full advantage of our services..
+The MRI Center supports researchers with projects from multiple medical and non-medical disciplines.
+MRI is able to provide both quantitative and qualitative data to researchers and we encourage you to take full advantage of our imaging services and support.
 Required documentation can be found here.